CTR-tools/CTR-tools/README.md

 Usage: use File menu or drag-drop CSEQ file on the application window.
 * Single CSEQ file may contain multiple sequences.
-* Click sequence on the list to show it's tracks/instruments.
+* Click sequence on the list to show its tracks/instruments.
 * Double-clicking the track will bring MIDI file save dialog.

 2016-2019, DCxDemo*.